Dog Walker’s Hair Goes Gray Overnight: Says Invisible Fences Are to Blame

 They frighten people passing by who can’t tell if the dogs are really contained or not:

 - See: playing dog walker chicken.
 Also: delivery guy chicken, young children and senior citizens out strolling chicken, and jogger chicken.
+It’s scary to walk past your yards folks.
+Really scary.

 And despite how much I can’t stand underground fences, I’ll acknowledge that there are two ways that these fences might not be totally unreasonable options for some families, provided the owners do the proper boundary training, have excellent recalls, and do not leave their dogs unattended in their yards: